 The pelvic veins and plexuses have great variability in unions, pathways, and size.
 Although the pelvic vein anatomy was first described in the 1800s by Brechet and Bock, it was Batson (for whom the vertebral venous system is named) who recognized the correlation between the spread of disease and the venous system.1 Richet described pelvic varicosities, a currently well-publicized women's health issue, as early as 1857.2 Bajka et al3 extended our understanding of not just the complexity of the venous system but also cleverly visualized the entire human anatomy in their Virtual Human Female (VHF) wherein segmentation software created detailed digital images from cryosections of human cadavers.
 Adjustments in terminology were made in 2004 so that the daily clinical terminology became standardized.4 The 21st World Congress of the International Union of Angiology with the participation of International Union of Phlebology, the International Federation of Anatomical Association, and the Federative International Committee for Anatomical Nomenclature met in Rome to refine vein terminology, especially that of the pelvic veins.
 The description of the pelvic veins has undergone much refining through the years.
 An understanding of the origin of the pelvic veins and tributaries is necessary for the pathophysiology of disease entities in upcoming sections of this chapter.

 The pelvic veins are formed from the superficial and deep veins of the lower extremities (Tables 29-1 and 29-2).
-The superficial veins originate as the superficial dorsal digital veins and join together to form the common digital veins, which then collectively make up the ...
+The superficial veins originate as the superficial dorsal digital veins and join together to form the common digital veins, which then collectively ...